ekatwood/token_mint/README.md

 # token-mint

-Mint customizable Solana tokens for just the transaction fees.
+Mint customizable Solana tokens for just the price of the transaction fees (a few transactions on Solana and Arweave, both payable with SOL).
+The transaction fees should be <$5 and probably around $1.

-3% of tokens are sent to the token-mint treasury vault and staked for 6 months.
+3% of tokens are sent to the token-mint treasury vault as a fee and staked for 6 months.

 97% of tokens are sent to your Phantom Wallet public Solana wallet address.